Fire Safety Program

 Someone serviced my smoke alarm recently.
 Do I need another inspection?

 Yes.
 The Fire Safety Program is to assess fire safety for the entire building and involves more than checking smoke alarms.
-The hard-wired smoke detector alarms installed in every FACS property are separately inspected and tested annually.
+The hard-wired smoke detector alarms installed in every DCJ property are separately inspected and tested annually.

 Do I need to sign anything?